Experimental hierarchy and optimal robustness of quantum correlations of two-qubit states with controllable white noise: Introduction

-The paper is organized as follows.
+{The remainder of the paper is organized as follows.
+Two approaches to study hierarchies of correlations are specified} in Sec.~\ref{ch:TwoHierarchies}.
+Measures of quantum correlations of general two-qubit states are recalled in Sec.~\ref{ch:Intro_Measures}.
+These include popular measures of entanglement, steering, and Bell nonlocality.
+Moreover, steering in the two-, three-, and multi-measurement scenarios is explicitly discussed in Appendices~\ref{App:Steering2}, \ref{App:Steering3}, and \ref{App:SteeringN}, respectively.
+In Sec.~\ref{ch:GWS}, we define GWSs.
+Because GWSs are a direct generalization of the usual Werner states based on a Bell state, we refer to them as Bell-nondiagonal GWSs.
 Our experiment is described in Sec.~\ref{ch:Experiment}.
-In Sec.~\ref{ch:HierarchyAll}, we define generalized Werner states (GWSs) as partially entangled pure states affected by white noise.
-Because GWSs are a direct generalization of usual Werner states based on a Bell state, we refer to them as Bell-nondiagonal GWSs.
-We compare our predictions of the quantum correlations for the theoretical and experimentally generated GWSs with those for Werner's states.
-We also discuss fundamental differences in the hierarchies of quantum correlations for the Bell diagonal and nondiagonal GWSs.
-Note that general definitions of popular measures of entanglement, steering, and Bell's nonlocality are recalled in Appendices~\ref{App:Entanglement}--\ref{App:Steering2}.
+We compare various predictions of the quantum correlations for the theoretical and experimental GWSs with those for the Werner states in Sec.~\ref{ch:HierarchyAll}.
+We also discuss fundamental differences in a CC hierarchy for the Bell diagonal and nondiagonal GWSs in this section.
 In Sec.~\ref{ch:CounterintuitiveResults}, we present our most counterintuitive theoretical results.
-Specifically, we show in Sec.~\ref{ch:CounterintuitiveResults1} that there exist GWSs, which are steerable in 2MS but still admitting LHV models.
-Such regime cannot be observed for standard Werner's states.
-In Sec.~\ref{ch:CounterintuitiveResults2}, we show that some Bell-nondiagonal GWSs are more robust against white noise than the diagonal GWSs, i.e., Werner's states.
-For completeness, a few examples of our experimentally reconstructed states are shown in Appendix~\ref{App:RhoExp}.
+Specifically, we show in Sec.~\ref{ch:CounterintuitiveResults1} that there exist GWSs, which are steerable in a two-measurement scenario (2MS) but still admit LHV models.
+Such a regime cannot be observed for the standard Werner states.
+In Sec.~\ref{ch:CounterintuitiveResults2}, we show that some Bell-nondiagonal GWSs are more robust against white noise than the diagonal GWSs, i.e., the Werner states.
+In Sec.~\ref{ch:SteeringN}, we analyze lower and upper bounds on steering for a large number of measurements.
+We show better robustness against white noise of unsteerable entangled Bell-nondiagonal GWSs compared to the diagonal ones.
+An example of a hierarchy of entanglement criteria is discussed in Appendix~\ref{App:MM} in comparison with the CC hierarchy for the GWSs.
 We conclude in Sec.~\ref{ch:Conclusions}.